 The way assets are titled can either support or undermine your estate plan.
 Even if assets are properly titled at the time the estate plan is completed, assets acquired after that will need to be reviewed to ensure that they are owned in the proper form and included in the plan.
 And these newer assets are generally the ones that may cause an unintended or inefficient transfer.

 Not all apparent inconsistencies are actual problems.
 For example, many estate plans leave property to a spouse in trust, rather than outright, but intentionally name the spouse as the outright beneficiary of retirement plans because there are income tax benefits to doing so.
 Before making any changes, you should review next steps with your estate planning lawyer.

-Consider sitting down with professionals to review your situation and gain an understanding of how your assets will transfer if you make no changes to your existing plan.
-A relationship manager at Wells Fargo Wealth Management can work with you to bring dedicated specialists to the table, including wealth planners and fiduciary advisory specialists, who can advise you and coordinate with other advisors, such as your attorney and CPA.
+A well-crafted estate plan is a snapshot of your legacy: it shows what you have created over the course of your lifetime and identifies those who will benefit from your generosity.
+Take the time to map out a wealth transfer strategy and then clearly communicate that strategy to your beneficiaries early to avoid future family discord.Consider sitting down with professionals to review your situation and gain an understanding of how your assets will transfer if you make no changes to your existing plan.
+Your advisor can work with you to bring dedicated specialists to the table, including wealth planners and fiduciary advisory specialists, who can advise you and coordinate with other advisors, such as your attorney and CPA.
 Together, you can discuss where you want your assets to go, potential taxes that may be due, and other possible gaps that need to be closed.